zdravkov/kendo-docs/api/dataviz/chart.md

 * "max" - the highest value for the date period.
 * "min" - the lowest value for the date period.
 * "sum" - the sum of all values for the date period.
+* "sumOrNull" - the sum of all values for the date period.
+If there are not data for the current period of time the aggregate will return 'null'(instead of 'zero' for the sum aggregate).
 * "first" - the first value
 * function(values, series, dataItems, category) - user-defined aggregate function.
 Returns single value or data item.
 * object  - (compound aggregate) **Applicable to "candlestick", "boxPlot"  and ohlc "series"**.
 Specifies the aggregate for each data item field.